Anilbal/React-intern-submission/README.md

 ## Features
 Main features of this application:

-1.I used React-Hook-form package  for getting user  fields for Name, Email, Phone Number, DOB, Address    (City, District, Province, Country fetched from API), and Profile Picture upload.
+1. I used React-Hook-form package  for getting user  fields for Name, Email, Phone Number, DOB, Address    (City, District, Province, Country fetched from API),       and Profile Picture upload.

 2. Used React-hook-form validation for validating Name, Email, Phone Number, and Profile Picture format.